Asynchronous Massive Access and Neighbor Discovery Using OFDMA: Conclusion

 \section{Conclusion}

-We have proposed a low-complexity asynchronous neighbor discovery scheme for very large networks with applications to the Internet of Things.
-The scheme, referred to as sparse OFDM, applies the recently developed sparse Fourier transform to compressed neighbor discovery.
-Compared with random access schemes, sparse OFDM requires much shorter code length by exploiting the multiaccess nature of the channel and the multiuser detection gain.
-Sparse OFDM adopts well-established point-to-point capacity approaching codes and involves low complexity.
-It provides practical physical layer capability for multipacket reception and it would be a useful next step to extend this technique to the design of asynchronous neighbor discovery network protocols.
+We have proposed a low-complexity asynchronous neighbor discovery and massive access scheme for very large networks with billions of nodes.
+The scheme may find important applications in the Internet of Things.
+The scheme, referred to as sparse OFDMA, applies the recently developed sparse Fourier transform to compressed device identification.
+Compared with random access schemes, sparse OFDMA requires much shorter code length by exploiting the multiaccess nature of the channel and the multiuser detection gain.
+Sparse OFDMA is a divide-and-conquer approach of low complexity, where only point-to-point capacity approaching codes are adopted.
+It provides practical physical layer capability for multipacket reception.

 \appendices